 As people increasingly forego the traditional office and commute, communication and virtual collaboration tools will become more important than ever, and companies will spend more on quality tech solutions – enabling their workforce to chat and work together as if they were right next to each other.

 Based on trends so far, it’s clear that mobility and cloud computing will continue as the technologies that define the future of work.
 Companies that are not already investing in cloud services must realise these will be essential in the future and should work quickly to incorporate cloud computing into their business strategy.

 The cloud is essential for communication tools such as instant messaging and video-conferencing applications, as well as the collaboration tools such as file sharing and document-editing applications.
 We’ll almost definitely see more major tech companies start to provide single-application, cloud-based solutions that provide all of these functions to businesses in a uniform package.

 Cybersecurity in the mobile workspace

-As these changes unfold, and the landscape of the workplace transforms, companies will have to change their approach to cybersecurity.
-Currently, and traditionally, an employer has had the advantage of the controlled office environment where they provide the devices for their employees.
-If technology and work trends continue as they are, future employees will choose to use their own devices when working remotely, presenting new challenges for employers concerned with cybersecurity and access to data.
+As the landscape of the workplace transforms, companies will have to change their approach to cybersecurity.
+Traditionally, an employer has had the advantage of the controlled office environment where they provide the devices for their employees.
+Increasingly, employees will choose to use their own devices when working remotely, presenting new challenges for employers concerned with cybersecurity and access to data.